 “Closing Date” means the date for Drawdown specified in the Drawdown Request upon satisfaction of the conditions precedent specified in Article IV.

+“Co-Agents” has the meaning given to such term in the introductory paragraph to this Agreement.

 “Code” means the Internal Revenue Code of 1986, as amended.